 Usually, the defect discovered during static testing are due to security vulnerabilities, undeclared variables, boundary violations, syntax violations, inconsistent interface, etc.

-Static testing is performed due to following reasons
+Static testing is performed due to the following reasons

 - Early defect detection and correction